×

 • How did people used to decorate Easter eggs?

 Once you’ve used the above materials to explain a little bit about Easter traditions and painting eggs while getting in some English practice, show your class some examples of decorated and painted Easter eggs and then have them paint some Easter eggs of their own.
-And if you’re unable to come across enough supplies like eggs, brushes and paint for the entire class, print some Easter egg coloring pages instead.

 2. Have an “Everyday English” Easter Egg Hunt

-Going on Easter egg hunts isn’t just an essential part of celebrating Easter, it’s also a great way have fun with your students while giving them the opportunity to practice their English.
+Going on Easter egg hunts isn’t just an essential part of celebrating Easter, it’s also a great way to have fun with your students while giving them the opportunity to practice their English.

 All you need to do is print out or draw a series of pictures relating to Easter and everyday life, and stick them inside plastic Easter eggs.
 Then, hide the eggs in the classroom or around the school and have your students search for them.